sarahbartoloni/Bartoloni_Coding_Examples/README.md

  **eddmatchup_fxn**

 This script is a function used to determine when BGC-Argo floats intersect a mesoscale eddy.
-This function was initally created by Dr. Veronica Tamsitt and then modifed by Dr. Jennifer Bonin and myself.
+This function was initially created by Dr. Veronica Tamsitt and then modified by Dr. Jennifer Bonin and myself.